 ABORT\ENB - Enables abort of receive when collision occurs.
 Defaults low.
-When set, the LAN91C113 will automatically abort a packet being received when the appropriate collision input is activated.
+When set, the LAN91C111 will automatically abort a packet being received when the appropriate collision input is activated.
 This bit has no effect if the SWFDUP bit in the TCR is set.

-STRIP\CRC - When set it strips the CRC on received frames.
-When clear the CRC is stored in memory following the packet.
+STRIP\CRC - When set, it strips the CRC on received frames.
+As a result, both the Byte Count and the frame format do not contain the CRC.
+When clear, the CRC is stored in memory following the packet.
 Defaults low.